 Throughout this series, we have covered the challenges of today’s labor shortage along with potential recruiting, hiring, and training practices.
 To conclude the series, let’s take a look at the cost of a poor hire.
-Sean Purcell, risk management technical manager at Builders Mutual, joins us to answer frequently asked questions.
+Risk Management expert Sean Purcell joins us to answer frequently asked questions.

 How does a poor hire affect the safety of workers and the job-site environment?

 A poor hire affects everyone on the job-site.
 Not only is there the potential of the new hire to get injured, but there’s also the increased potential for other employees to get injured.
 These other employees could potentially be paying more attention to the new employee than to what they are supposed to be doing, which is dangerous for everyone.